barseghyanartur/django-dummy-thumbnails/docs/index.rst

 -------------------------------------
 That's what it's all about - replacing the broken images with dummy ones.

+.. note:: You should **never** use this in production.
+All the changes
+          mentioned above are supposed to be applied to **development** settings only.

 Supported thumbnailers
 ~~~~~~~~~~~~~~~~~~~~~~
-A number of most popular image thumbnailers for Django is supported.
-If you
+Most popular image thumbnailers for Django (`django-imagekit`_,
+`sorl-thumbnail`_ and `easy-thumbnails`_) are supported.
+If you can't find
-can't find your favourite thumbnailer, open an issue or consider making a
+your favourite thumbnailer, open an issue or consider making a pull request.
-pull request.

 easy-thumbnails
 ^^^^^^^^^^^^^^^